 Chemonics was thrilled to welcome nearly 200 leading public and private sector experts to our Washington, D.C. headquarters to share experiences and best practices for reducing risk and supporting rural agricultural investment.
 The 2023 Cracking the Nut conference was organized around three themes:

 1. Reducing risks associated with rural and agricultural investments;

 2. Using subsidies and blending commercial capital to achieve development impacts;

 3. Integrating underserved populations into commercial markets.

-Our experts will present in the following sessions:
+Our experts presented in the following sessions:

 The Art of the Pivot: Investing in Chaotic Times